-This is a lesson is part of our Courts in the Community curriculum.
+This is a lesson from our Courts in the Community curriculum.
 Find out more about the program (coloradojudicial.gov/courts-community) and our lessons (coloradojudicial.gov/community-and-educational-resources/lesson-plans).

 • Determine which class activities to do with your students given class time and student interest.